MicrosoftDocs/win32/desktop-src/TermServ/imstscaxevents-onlogincomplete.md

 - MsTscAx.dll
 api_type:
 - COM
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # IMsTscAxEvents::OnLoginComplete method

 Called when the client control has successfully logged on to a Remote Desktop Session Host (RD Session Host) server, following the display of the Windows Logon dialog box.

 ## Syntax